 - Mercy Corps in partnership with Viamo: Communities in Haiti Access New Technologies for Early Warning/Response (CHANTER), Haiti.
-Download project infographic.
+Download the project case study.

 - Flowminder in partnership with Digicel Haiti and the World Food Programme: Rapid Mobility Estimates from CDR for Efficient Disaster Response, Haiti.
-Download project infographic.
+Download the project case study.

 - Lumkani in partnership with Hollard Insurance and Islamic Relief South Africa: Lumkani Fire Detection and Insurance, South Africa.
-Download project infographic.
+Download the project case study.

 - Nokia Saving Lives (NSL) in partnership with Smart Communications and Philippines Red Cross: Nokia Saving Lives for Philippines Red Cross, Philippines.
-Download project infographic.
+Download the project case study.

 - Refunite in partnership with Malet Labs: Mobile Data Categorisation for Instant Refugee Income, Uganda.
-Download project infographic.
+Download the project case study.